My Sinus Story

 - smog or other environmental elements

 Mucus accumulates in the sinus cavities, stagnates, nasal and sinus pressure builds up.
 After several days of this an infection starts.
-Clear mucus comes through the nose or as sinus drainage, followed by a yellow one.
+Clear mucus comes through the nose or as sinus drainage, followed by a yellow mucus and then, in some cases, by green snot.
 And in some cases followed by coughing up yellow mucus or green mucus and pain in the sinus cavities areas.
 These symptoms would indicate that a bacterial or viral infection has set in, especially when the mucus is accompanied by bad breath.
 If the immune system gets overloaded it will produce phlegm in the chest area, which I would cough up and out not swallow.
-A way to help keep sinus infections out is to address sinus pressure caused by allergic reactions as the basic cause of sinus infection and phlegm.
+A way to help keep sinus infections--also known as sinusitis--out is to address sinus pressure caused by allergic reactions as one of the basic causes of sinus infection and phlegm or excessive mucus.

 How to Get Rid of Phlegm

-Inasmuch as phlegm is produced only in the breathing organs, except in the nasal cavity, there is a general treatment approach that can get rid of it.
+Inasmuch as phlegm is produced only in the breathing organs, except in the nasal cavity, there is a general relief approach that can get rid of it.

 What to Do: